Reffem

 Ready in ~1 minute

-You receive a recording, a full transcript, and an AI-generated Executive Report highlighting risks and strengths.
+Get a recording, transcript, and AI-generated report with risks and strengths.

 See What You'll Get

-Comprehensive reports with executive summaries, skill assessments, key quotes, and full transcripts.
+Executive summaries, skill ratings, key quotes, and full transcripts.

 Michael Chen